Todd Bentley

-Todd David Bentley (born January 10, 1976) is a Canadian Christian evangelist.
+Todd David Bentley (born January 10, 1976) is a Canadian evangelist.
 He was a key figure of the Lakeland Revival and was in leadership of Fresh Fire Ministries Canada until stepping down in August 2008 following accusations of immoral behavior.

 Life and career

 Early life

 Todd Bentley was born in Sechelt, British Columbia, Canada.
 He grew up in Gibsons, British Columbia, a small community on the western coast of Canada.
 As told in his autobiography, his parents divorced while he was a child, and he struggled with drug and alcohol addiction.

 Bentley was convicted at age 15 of sexually assaulting a much younger boy two years earlier.
 Although the criminal records of juvenile offenders in Canada were normally protected from public disclosure under the Young Offenders Act, the nature of his conviction became public when Bentley thought he was speaking off the record to a reporter who later published his remarks in a March 2001 magazine article from The Report.
 Bentley publicly responded to this article in an interview that was published in Charisma.
 That article reported the following concerning a "revival meeting" Bentley had held in Kelowna, Canada, "The family of the assault victim had moved to Kelowna, and when they saw the posters with Bentley's name, they contacted local media.
 Bentley decided to address the local outcry by going on the 6 p.m. local TV-news broadcast.
 He admitted the crime on-air, asked for forgiveness, told viewers how ashamed he was, and how he was transformed five years after the incident by the gospel's power."
 Bentley later said the original article, which appeared in The Report Newsmagazine, was, in substance, true: "'They were sexual crimes,' Bentley admits.
 'I was involved in a sexual assault ring.
 I turned around and did what happened to me.
 I was assaulted too.'"
 At 17, Bentley was hospitalized again after his fourth drug overdose.
 At 18, he claimed that he changed his lifestyle completely due to his conversion to Christianity.
 Soon after this, he began his Christian ministry.